GabeCasciano/COE428/README.md

 01/30/2018

 This is my homework, you are not allowed to directly copy it (mainly to protect my own ass).
-That being said feel free to use my lab work as reference
+That being said feel free to use my lab work as reference.